 Friend to Friend

-The Israelites were camped on the bank of the Jordan River.
-Forty years earlier, they had escaped from Egypt and had been wandering around in the wilderness ever since.
-God had met all of their needs, performed miracles before them, and they could even see Canaan, the Promised Land.
-There was one small problem.
+The Israelites are camped on the bank of the Jordan River.
+Forty years earlier, they had escaped from Egypt and have been wandering around in the wilderness ever since.
+All of their needs have been met by God.
+They have seen miracle after miracle, and now they can see Canaan, the Promised Land.
+However, there is a problem.

 I don’t imagine the Israelites had a great deal of faith in God at that moment, but they had just enough faith to take that first step.
 And that was enough.

 Notice that God did nothing until those toes touched the water.
-He just needed to see that first step.
-We often won’t take the first step because we’re afraid we won’t be able to make the whole journey.
+That first step was all God needed to see.
+Many times, we won’t take the first step of change because we’re afraid we won’t be able to make the whole journey.